davidefiocco/davidefiocco.github.io/_presentations/streamlit-fastapi-ml-serving.md

 ### About me

-- Started working with NumPy ~10 years ago
+- Started working with NumPy/SciPy in 2008
+- (lots of data analyses in Python and R)
 - Currently senior data scientist at Frontiers

 ---